 A few days of healing and recovery are needed after the transplant.
 The surgeon will most likely recommend that you not wash your face, as the area needs to stay dry.
 There will be some scabbing in the spots where hair was transplanted.
 After a couple of weeks, the transplanted hairs will fall out.
 But, after another few months, they will grow back and will be there for the rest of your life.
 If you get tired of having facial hair, you can trim or shave them and they will grow back like regular hair.

 What About Hormones?

 If you’re a naturally baby-faced man, you might be wondering if taking testosterone will help you grow a better beard.
 While taking testosterone can help those transitioning from female to male grow hair, the hormone will only stimulate the growth of hair if a follicle is already present.
 If your face is relatively smooth because you don’t have many active follicles, testosterone won’t help the hair grow.
 In that case, a hair transplant might be your only option.

 Hair restoration specialist Dr. Jeffrey Epstein was recently featured in the New York Post, where he discussed the rise in beard and facial hair transplants.
 If you are tired of the baby-face look or would like to grow a better beard, Dr. Epstein can help.
-He has practices in New York and Florida, for your convenience.
-To schedule an appointment with Dr. Epstein, call (305) 666-1774 in Miami or (212) 759-3484 to schedule an appointment at the New York office.
+He has practices in Florida, for your convenience.
+To schedule an appointment with Dr. Epstein, call (305) 666-1774 in Miami.